curvefi/curve-frontend/README.md

 ## Usage

 Start development:

 ```bash
 yarn dev
 ```

 Access the application in a web browser:

 - http://localhost:3000

 ## Forked Mainnet

+Testing with a forked mainnet is not generally necessary.
-Copy `.env.sample` from `/apps/(loan|main|lend)` and update environment variables:
+However, if you want to do that, you can do so by copying `.env.sample` and updating environment variables:

 ```bash
 cp apps/main/.env.sample apps/main/.env.development.local
 ```

-To develop against a forked mainnet, connect your wallet to the RPC URL: `http://localhost:8545` or whichever port your forked mainnet is using.
+Connect your wallet to the RPC URL that you used.

 ## Folder Structure